Riff-Technologies/deployer-azs-extension/README.md

   - This is more effective than using regex.
 - Without the API key, Deployer uses regex to find the stored procedure name after the `ALTER` or `CREATE` keyword.
 - Once identified, the current procedure version is pulled from the server for comparison.
+- The diff between the current server version and the selected version will be shown side-by-side, with an option to execute the change.

 ---